 My Specialty Areas of Practice and Professional Work

 One of my areas of focus and passion is helping healthcare professionals and executives maximize life and career functioning through therapy and coaching.
 I have advanced training and experience working with medical providers and executives who are experiencing stress, burnout, or are trying to identify or readjust their career or personal goals.
+I also enjoy working with students (undergraduate, graduate, medical) and early career professionals.

 I specialize in providing individualized treatment, based in cognitive-behavioral and acceptance-based research-supported methods, for individuals with a variety of difficulties pertaining to anxiety, stress, and work/life transitions.